 Engineering complex biological systems is not straightforward.
 To this end, synthetic biologists often need to explore a combinatorial design space to achieve the best performance.
 In this webinar, we will discuss strategies for designing and assembling combinatorial DNA libraries to optimize or develop novel metabolic pathways, genetic circuits, or microbial strains.
 We will also introduce our comprehensive combinatorial DNA library services, which can greatly accelerate the build phase of your development cycle and facilitate your engineering of novel biological systems.

 Speaker: Dr. Yifan Li is a senior scientist at GenScript USA Inc. He received his Ph.D. from Tianjin University and is specialized in the field of metabolic engineering and synthetic biology.
-He has extensive experience in building and using combinatorial DNA assembly libraries for metabolic pathway optimization.
+He has extensive experience in building and using High-Throughput DNA Library Assembly for metabolic pathway optimization.

 Speaker: Dr. Michael Smanski is an Assistant Professor at the University of Minnesota interested in developing new strategies for DNA synthesis and assembly for multiplex design of biotechnological processes.
 Dr. Smanski completed a postdoctoral HHMI fellowship at MIT under Christopher Voigt and his doctoral degree under Ben Shen at the Scripps Institute.
 Dr. Smanski is the author of over 20 research articles, 4 of which are in Nature journals.